-- 1. When the Union believes a position is improperly classified, the Union shall submit a request for review, including an updated position description and information regarding the duties and responsibilities of the position, to the Director of the Division of Personnel and Labor Relations. - 2.
-Within thirty (30) calendar days from receipt of the request from the Union, the Director shall review the position description in conjunction with existing class specifications, and issue a decision. - 3.
-No more than one (1) request may be submitted for a position in any twelve (12) month period unless substantial changes in duties have occurred. - 4.
-The time frames contained herein may be altered by mutual agreement of the parties.
+1. When the Union believes a position is improperly classified, the Union shall submit a request for review, including an updated position description and information regarding the duties and responsibilities of the position, to the departmental Division of Personnel and Labor Relations Classifications Manager with a copy to the-Director of the Division of Personnel and Labor Relations.
+Within thirty (30) calendar days of receipt the department shall submit its written analysis and recommendation to the Director with a copy to the Union.
+If the department fails to respond within thirty (30) calendar days, the Union may advance the request to the Director within five (5) working days of the due date.
+If the Union does not agree with the department's recommendation, it must notify the Director of its specific disagreement within twenty (20) working days of the date the recommendation was received.

+2. Within thirty (30) calendar days from receipt of the department's recommendation or thirty (30) calendar days from the date the request was advanced by from the Union, the Director shall review the position description in conjunction with existing class specifications, and issue a decision.

+3. No more than one (1) request may be submitted for a position in any twelve (12) month period unless substantial changes in duties have occurred.

+4. The time frames contained herein may be altered by mutual agreement of the parties.